 On the other hand, you may want a larger policy that can be borrowed against in case of medical expenses or that will help pay off other expenses in the event of your parent's death, for example, the dreaded estate taxes.

 Costs will vary depending on your parents health status and age.
 Obviously, the younger they are, the cheaper the policy will be.
-Also, if they have health issues like diabetes, high blood pressure (hypertension), have or had cancer, are overweight, plus many more conditions, the average cost of coverage will be higher.
+Also, if they have health issues like diabetes, high blood pressure (hypertension), heart disease, have or had cancer, are overweight, plus many more conditions, the average cost of coverage will be higher.

-Here are some average costs for a 10 year policy for elderly women, non-smoker, and in fair health:
+Here are some average costs for a 10 year policy for elderly women, non-smoker, in fair health:

 |65 years of age||$39.71||$38.10||$66.92||$81.06||$148.75|